 Transfer of Equity Conveyancing for Leasehold properties

-Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
-If such conditions are not complied with you may be in violation of the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+If your property is leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the landlord.
+If such restrictions are not strictly observed you may be in violation of the lease.
+This could trigger the freeholder taking enforcement action against you.

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects

 lenders such as State Bank of India UK or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy is dependent on the valuation of the property at finalisation of the transfer of equity conveyancing.
+The cost of the Insolvency Act Indemnity Insurance policy varies based on the market value of the property at the time of completion of the transfer of equity conveyancing.

 Your property may be repossessed if you do not keep up repayments on your mortgage with State Bank of India UK.

 Preparing the Transfer of Equity with a State Bank of India UK Mortgage